TuanAnhKhuc/CSE3PSD_A2_Seaplusplus/README.md

 - Validates catch by **type**, **size**, and **egg-carrying status**
 - Enforces regulation rules stored in a simple text file
 - Implements clean software design using standard **design patterns**
+- Add Angler user to App, with individual bag

 ---